 The Texas Tech University Department of Animal and Food Sciences offers many challenging and unique opportunities for graduate studies.
 The faculty is dedicated to excellence in teaching, research and public service.
-Animal Science and Food Science are broad fields of study involving biology, production, management, care and value-added processing of animal products.
+Animal Science and Food Science are broad fields of study involving biology, chemistry, microbiology, production, management, care and value-added processing of animal products.
 Animal Science and Food Science graduates are employed in all phases of production, research, sales, service, business and education around the world.
 As the world population continues to rise, it is ever more important to have well-trained professionals to serve the food and fiber needs of mankind.

 Career Opportunities & Development

 Graduates of the Texas Tech University Department of Animal and Food Sciences have boundless and diverse employment opportunities.
 For example, graduates are qualified to manage animal enterprises and processing facilities; serve as technical advisors and extension specialists; work for state and federal agencies, financial institutions, or private enterprises.
 Many graduates pursue careers in teaching and research in both the private and public sectors of the economy.
 Some develop their own private enterprises.
 Texas Tech animal and food scientists are making contributions to the food chain around the world.
 Many are leaders in their professional societies and industries.
 Professional certification through the American Registry of Professional Animal Scientists is encouraged of all our graduates to formalize their professional career development.
 The Animal Science and Food Science faculty at Texas Tech are eager to assist students in achieving their career aspirations.

 The department offers programs of graduate study leading to the following degrees: